-Wayne State University College of Education master’s program in learning design and technology endorsed by the Association for Educational Technology and Communications
+Wayne State University College of Education master’s program in learning design and technology endorsed by the Association for Educational Communications and Technology

 College is home to one of two master’s programs with an AECT endorsement

-The master’s program in learning design and technology in the Wayne State University College of Education was recently endorsed by the Association for Educational Technology and Communications (AECT).
+The master’s program in learning design and technology in the Wayne State University College of Education was recently endorsed by the Association for Educational Communications and Technology (AECT).
 It is one of two master’s and eight certificate programs in the U.S. and Bahrain to earn an endorsement from AECT.
 The AECT endorsement is valid for five years.

 “We began this process to authenticate the quality of our program and demonstrate our ability to meet rigorous international standards in preparing our students for their careers and lives,” said Ingrid Guerra-Lopez, Ph.D., interim dean and professor of learning design and technology in the College of Education.
 “Because we are focused on continuous improvement, the endorsement process was also an opportunity to engage in self-reflection, identify our strengths and address areas in which we could do better.”